 (ME) Implementation

-The solution must be live and ready for use by October 1st, 2024, or at an earlier mutually agreed upon date, if feasible.
+The solution must be live and ready for use by approximately October 1st, 2024, or at other mutually agreed upon date..

 A detailed timeline for implementing your solution is required.
 Implementation to begin approximately August 1st, 2024, or other mutually agreed upon date.
 Describe institutional and vendor roles and responsibilities and time commitments recommended for data transfer and training.
 Provide a projected timeline or calendar identifying milestones and deliverables.